project-anacapa/project-anacapa.github.io/anacapa-vs-legacy-submit.md

     * In legacy submit, those logs are visible to system admins only
     * Those logs could be selectively revealed (or not) to students based on assignment settings chosen by instructor

+* Easier manipulation of assignments
+    * Copying an assignment is simply copying a github repo---not a custom web app action
+    * Manipulating portions of assignments (test cases, etc.) is manipulating files and directories, not interacting with a thousand confusing mouse clicks on menus.  (easier for instructors, less code to maintain.)

 # Advantages for Students